-November and December of 2009, and still during the pendency of petitioner's federal habeas case, Dr. Malcolm Spica administered certain psychiatric tests to the petitioner.
-Then, on December 7, 2009 and January 21, 2010, the petitioner was interviewed by Dr. Peter Brown.
-Based on his review of historical documents, the testing performed by Dr. Spica, and his own interviews, Dr. Brown prepared the report which begins at page IRICK 906.
+Beginning in late 2009, habeas counsel approached Dr. Peter Brown for further assistance in evaluating the petitioner.
+Again, using his own funds, Attorney Howell Clements arranged for the petitioner to be examined by Dr. Malcolm Spica and Dr. Peter Brown.17 Subsequently, in November and December of 2009, and still during the pendency of petitioner's federal habeas case, Dr. Malcolm Spica administered approximately two dozen psychiatric tests to the petitioner and prepared a report of his findings.
+(See Exh.
+2, pp. 2-3 to the competency hearing transcript, IRICK 1090-1091, for list of tests and results).
+On December 7, 2009 and January 21, 2010, the petitioner was interviewed by Dr. Peter Brown.
+Based on his review of historical documents, the testing performed by Dr. Spica, and his own interviews, Dr. Brown prepared the report which begins at page IRICK 906 and admitted as Exhibit 3 to the competency hearing.

 Dr. Brown's report describes the petitioner as suffering from a severe mental disturbance with both genetic and environmental origins.
 Historical records indicate that the birth of the petitioner was troubled and that petitioner may have suffered from "cerebral anoxia" and early medical records report a concern with resulting "organic brain damage."
-(See Report of Dr. Brown, p.
+(Brown Rept. p.
 25, IRICK 931).
 More recent information obtained by federal habeas counsel also demonstrates that petitioner's home was violent and unstable based on the eyewitness account of Inez Prigmore, a former neighbor.
 (Id. at pp. 5-6, IRICK 911-12).